History of aviation: Age of steam

-Alphonse Pénaud, a Frenchman, advanced the theory of wing contours and aerodynamics and constructed successful models of aeroplanes, helicopters and ornithopters.
+Alphonse Pénaud, a Frenchman, advanced the theory of wing contours and aerodynamics.
+He also constructed successful models of aeroplanes, helicopters and ornithopters.
 In 1871 he flew the first aerodynamically stable fixed-wing aeroplane, a model monoplane he called the "Planophore", a distance of 40 m.
 Pénaud's model incorporated several of Cayley's discoveries, including the use of a tail, wing dihedral for inherent stability, and rubber power.
 The planophore also had longitudinal stability, being trimmed such that the tailplane was set at a smaller angle of incidence than the wings, an original and important contribution to the theory of aeronautics.
 Pénaud's later project for an amphibian aeroplane, although never built, incorporated other modern features.
 A tailless monoplane with a single vertical fin and twin tractor propellers, it also featured hinged rear elevator and rudder surfaces, retractable undercarriage and a fully enclosed, instrumented cockpit.

-Equally authoritative as a theorist was Pénaud's fellow countryman Victor Tatin.
+Another theorist was Frenchman Victor Tatin.
 In 1879, he flew a model which, like Pénaud's project, was a monoplane with twin tractor propellers but also had a separate horizontal tail.
 It was powered by compressed air.
 Flown tethered to a pole, this was the first model to take off under its own power.

 In 1884, Alexandre Goupil published his work La Locomotion Aérienne (Aerial Locomotion), although the flying machine he later constructed failed to fly.

 In 1890, the French engineer Clément Ader completed the first of three steam-driven flying machines, the Éole.
-On 9 October 1890, Ader made an uncontrolled hop of around 50 m; this was the first manned airplane to take off under its own power.
-His Avion III of 1897, notable only for having twin steam engines, failed to fly: Ader would later claim success and was not debunked until 1910 when the French Army published its report on his attempt.
+On 9 October 1890, Ader made an uncontrolled hop of around 50 m; this was the first manned aeroplane to take off under its own power.
+His Avion III of 1897, notable only for having twin steam engines, failed to fly: Ader later claimed success and was not debunked until 1910 when the French Army published its report on his attempt.

-Sir Hiram Maxim was an American engineer who had moved to England.
+Hiram Maxim was an American engineer who had moved to England.
 He built his own whirling arm rig and wind tunnel and constructed a large machine with a wingspan of 105 ft, a length of 145 ft, fore and aft horizontal surfaces and a crew of three.
 Twin propellers were powered by two lightweight compound steam engines each delivering 180 hp.
 The overall weight was 8000 lb.
-It was intended as a test rig to investigate aerodynamic lift: lacking flight controls it ran on rails, with a second set of rails above the wheels to restrain it.
+It was intended as a test rig to investigate aerodynamic lift; because it lacked flight controls it ran on rails, with a second set of rails above the wheels to restrain it.
 Completed in 1894, on its third run it broke from the rail, became airborne for about 200 yards at two to three feet of altitude and was badly damaged upon falling back to the ground.
 It was subsequently repaired, but Maxim abandoned his experiments shortly afterwards.